CRB CLINIC - DIGITAL DENTISTRY

 When the jaw joint doesn't function properly, the muscles and ligaments responsible for jaw movement also malfunction.

 Some of them become overstrained and go into a state of stress (spasm).
 Over time, they become stiff and inelastic.
 Severe muscle spasms can cause a crunching or cracking sound due to friction between the hardened ligaments.
-Additional symptoms may also arise, including pain in the joint area, pain in the masticatory muscles, tinnitus, and ringing in the ears.
+Additional symptoms may also occur, including pain in the joint area, a feeling of tension in the jaw, tinnitus, or ringing in the ears.

 Consultations by phone: